Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What do I do with expired beauty products?

 Bin the product itself, but recycle the packaging where you can.
 Most empty plastic bottles with a recycling symbol go in your kerbside recycling.
-Some brands (including MAC, Kiehl’s and L’Occitane) run take-back programmes for their own empty packaging.
+Some brands (including MAC, Kiehl’s, and L’Occitane) run take-back programmes for their own empty packaging.
 TerraCycle runs collection schemes for harder-to-recycle items like mascara tubes and lipstick bullets.
-If the product is unopened and in date, Beauty Banks distributes unused toiletries to people experiencing hygiene poverty in the UK.
+If the product is unopened and in date, Beauty Banks distributes unused toiletries to people experiencing hygiene poverty in the UK, and the British Beauty Council’s interactive recycling map helps you locate drop-off points for hard-to-recycle beauty packaging near you.

 How often should I declutter, realistically?